 Now that you understand the difference between the two hit and run vehicle codes lets go over your required responsibilites after an accident.

-Under California Vehicle Code Sections 20001 the driver of a vehicle involved in an accident resulting in injury to a person, other than himself or herself, or in the death of a person shall immediately stop the vehicle at the scene of the accident and shall fulfill the requirements of Sections 200031
+Under Vehicle Code 20002 the driver of any vehicle involved in an accident resulting only in damage to any property, including vehicles, shall immediately stop the vehicle at the nearest location.

 Locate and notify the owner or person in charge of that property of the name and address of the driver and owner of the vehicle involved.